WAILENGL/Worbble/Worbble Game/readme.md

 As I was still learning, I had to do a lot of searching and video watching to figure out the methods by which I could code what I had written out in pseudocode.
 I had to leave comments on the codes to reinforce my memory of what the code or method did.

-AI was used to help break down and explain parts of the code that I didn't fully understand, or to help find errors in my code if I couldn't figure out why it wasn't working even though it looked correct.
+AI was used to help break down and explain parts of the code that I didn't fully understand in terms of why they were or were not working, or to help find errors in my code if I couldn't figure out why it wasn't working even though it looked correct.

 <br>